 Borrowings under the Revolver bear interest, depending on the currency of the borrowing and our election for such currency, at LIBOR, Base Rate, Canadian Prime, an Alternative Currency Daily Rate, or an Alternative Currency Term Rate (each as defined in the Credit Facility) plus a specified margin.
 The margin for borrowings under the Revolver and the Incremental Term Loan ranges from 1.50% - 2.25% for LIBOR borrowings and Alternative Currency borrowings, and between 0.50% - 1.25% for Base Rate and Canadian Prime borrowings, in each case depending on the rate we select and our consolidated leverage ratio (as defined in the Credit Facility).
 Commitment fees range between 0.30% and 0.45% depending on our consolidated leverage ratio.
 The Initial Term Loan currently bears interest at LIBOR plus 2.125%.
 The Incremental Term Loan currently bears interest at LIBOR plus 2.0%.
-See note 11 for a description of the LIBOR successor provisions under the Revolver ranged from 0.75% to 2.5%, commitment fees ranged between 0.30%, in each case depending on the rate we selected and our consolidated leverage ratio, the Initial Term Loan bore interest at LIBOR plus 2.125%, and the Terminated Term Loan bore interest at LIBOR plus 2.125%.
+See note 11 for a description of the LIBOR successor provisions under the Credit Facility.
+Prior to the amendments to our Credit Facility in December 2021, the margin for borrowings under the Revolver ranged from 0.75% to 2.5%, commitment fees ranged between 0.35% and 0.50%, in each case depending on the rate we selected and our consolidated leverage ratio, the Initial Term Loan bore interest at LIBOR plus 2.125%, and the Terminated Term Loan bore interest at LIBOR plus 2.5%.